 Another item worth mentioning is the JMF DMT 3.7 multi-format transport: very nicely finished, and (according to the manufacturer) with an in-house developed transport mechanism.

 This room was definitely not doing the speakers any favors, most obvious from a huge room mode in the bass.
 Still, I could hear that these speakers were smooth in frequency response and decidedly non-edgy.
 Very different from AvantGarde and Acapella in that respect.
 I did find that the transition between bass and midrange was too obvious, but that might have been due to the room boom or the speaker placement.

-This was the very last room that I visited, and perhaps it produced the most emotionally involving music of them all!
-Relatively small in footprint and overall size, regardless of music source the Joseph Audio speakers produced a sound that was 100% free from the speakers, filling the room with a huge aura.
+This was the very last room that I visited, and perhaps this system produced the most emotionally involving music of them all!
+Relatively small in footprint and overall size, regardless of music source the Joseph Audio Profile speakers produced a sound that was 100% free from the speakers, filling the room with a huge aura.
 One had to sit on the front row to hear this best, but then focus was also very good, with excellent front to back layering in the soundstage.
 All cabling was Cardas Clear and if you’d expect that this would produce a very, well, clear sound as I did, you’d be wrong!
 Timbre was full and the sound voluptuous and almost sensuous.
 This, coupled with planar speaker like freedom from chesty colouration made for something special.
 When a special 45RPM issue of Nat King Cole’s “When I fall in love” was played on the Brinkmann turntable, I had goosebumps all over.
 I asked Jeff of Joseph Audio if this was typical for the current combination of (tube-) equipment but he said that the speakers play equally well with transistor amps such as the Jeff Rowland 625 s2 that he recently demoed them with.
 But I think that the Zesto phono, pre-, and power amp (review forthcoming) played a large role in achieving this glorious sound.